jasbner/LLM-context/standup.md

 ## Initial Linear Data Collection
 Before analyzing my standup notes:
-- Query Linear for all tickets assigned to me with updatedAt timestamps from yesterday
+- Query Linear for all tickets assigned to me with updatedAt timestamps from yesterday (or friday if standup occurs on a monday)
 - Identify all status changes (especially transitions to "Done" or "In Progress")
 - Match vague references in my standup (like "smaller issues" or "continued work on X") to actual Linear tickets
 - Assume that if I mention working on something, there's likely a corresponding Linear ticket even if I don't provide the ticket number